confluentinc/cp-helm-charts/README.md

 #### Install Minikube and Drivers

-Minikube v0.23.0 or higher is required for docker server https://github.com/moby/moby/pull/31352[17.05], which adds support for using `ARG` in `FROM` in your `Dockerfile`.
+Minikube version 0.23.0 or higher is required for docker server https://github.com/moby/moby/pull/31352[17.05], which adds support for using `ARG` in `FROM` in your `Dockerfile`.

 First follow the basic [Minikube installation instructions](https://github.com/kubernetes/minikube).

 Then install the [Minikube drivers](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md).
 Minikube uses Docker Machine to manage the Kubernetes VM so it benefits from the driver plugin architecture that Docker Machine uses to provide a consistent way to manage various VM providers.
 Minikube embeds VirtualBox and VMware Fusion drivers so there are no additional steps to use them.
 However, other drivers require an extra binary to be present in the host PATH.

-If you are running on macOS, make sure in particular to install the xhyve drivers:
+If you are running on macOS, make sure in particular to install the `xhyve` drivers for the native OS X hypervisor:

 ```sh
 $ brew install docker-machine-driver-xhyve